 Providers should implement a front-door drop-off and pick-up procedure to limit the number of individuals in the center.

 Sanitizing and Cleaning

-Providers should implement one hour of deep cleaning each day and frequently clean and wipe down common areas and frequently touched surfaces.
+Providers should implement one hour of deep cleaning each day and frequently clean and wipe down common areas and frequently touched surfaces, making sure to use adequate ventilation.
+This could include opening windows during disinfecting.
 Toys and materials that cannot be cleaned should not be used.
 Once toys or materials are used by children, set them aside until they can be cleaned before re-use.
-Refer to pages 5-6 of this document for specific instructions.
+Refer to pages 6-7 of this document for specific instructions.

 Providers should screen their employees, visitors and each child upon arrival each day.
 This should include taking each person’s temperature and conducting a verbal health screening to check for any symptoms of illness.

 All staff members should wear masks.
 The CDC recommends that children over the age of 2 wear masks as well.
 You can ask families to provide them for their children or provide them at your facility.
 Face shields are not a substitute for face coverings.
 Child care providers supporting infants and toddlers can protect themselves by wearing a covering over their clothes and wearing their hair in a ponytail or other updo.

 Enforcement of Fever-and Symptom-free Policies